 a light-headed feeling, like you might pass out;

-fever, chills, cough with yellow or green mucus;
+chest pain, wheezing, cough with yellow or green mucus;

-Oxymorphone is more likely to cause breathing problems in older adults and people who are severely ill, malnourished, or otherwise debilitated.
+Serious side effects may be more likely in older adults and those who are malnourished or debilitated.

 Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.